lloydshark/aws-clojurescript-lambda/README.md

 ## TODO

-- Support packaging node_modules with our lambda.
+- Package node_modules with the lambda as part of the build.
 - Provide a convenience script for creating a role for the lambda to run as.
 - Provide a convenience script for uploading the lambda.
+- Maybe use npm directly?
+- Maybe use raw clj cljs tooling instead of lein / lein-cljsbuild?

 ## Learnings